Bloomberg News

 By John Glover on May 23, 2012

-A holder of Greek bonds that weren’t settled in the biggest-ever debt restructuring said he’ll demand immediate payment unless the government posts collateral against his investment.
+settled in the biggest-ever debt restructuring said he’ll demand

+according to the text of a letter seen by Bloomberg News.
 Greece issued the Swiss-franc bonds in 2005 under international rather than domestic law, which allowed holders to sidestep the more than 50 percent losses suffered by other investors in last month’s debt restructuring.
 If Koch is successful, other investors may follow his lead by claiming that the concession gained by Finland breaches the requirement that fresh debt doesn’t win priority over existing bonds.

 “They broke the negative pledge when they gave collateral to Finland,” Koch said in a phone interview yesterday from Muehltal, Germany.
 “Now they should offer the same to me or pay me back.”